nwthomas/gitops/docs/SETUP.md

 # Turn off Wifi
 sudo nmcli radio wifi off
 sudo systemctl disable wpa_supplicant

+# As an aside, you can turn wifi on at any time you want with this
+sudo nmcli radio wifi on
+sudo systemctl enable wpa_supplicant sudo systemctl start wpa_supplicant
 ```

 The above + setting static IP at your router level should be sufficient.